Best Thermal Carafe Coffee Maker Reviews 2020

 - Hot Water On Demand

-- Auto-on Timer for fresh coffee without pressing a button
+- Auto-on 24-hr programmable timer for freshly brewed coffee without pressing a button

 - Safety lock too easy to unlock, even for kids (who can reach it)